SEIFSEIF4/Hotel-Mangment/README.md

 5. Open a pull request.

-Thank you for using the Hotel Management System!
-We hope it helps streamline your hotel operations.
+Thank you for taking the time to explore this Hotel Management System! and I hope you find it valuable and that it meets your expectations for efficiently managing hotel operations.